Skip to main content

 Is swaddling safe?
 What the experts say about baby wrapping

-Swaddled baby on a bed
+Swaddled baby

 Is swaddling safe?

-First, whether a baby is swaddled, it’s important to follow the safe sleep guidelines set by the American Academy of Pediatrics.
+Yes, swaddling a baby is safe, but only you do it correctly.
+First, whether a baby is swaddled or not, it’s important to follow the safe sleep guidelines by the American Academy of Pediatrics.
 Place your baby on their back to sleep, on a firm and flat surface, alone in a crib or bassinet, without toys, pillows, blankets, crib bumpers, or anything else.
 Within those guidelines, the AAP says:

 “It is fine to swaddle your baby.
 However, make sure that the baby is always on his or her back when swaddled.
 The swaddle should not be too tight or make it hard for the baby to breathe or move his or her hips.
 When your baby looks like he or she is trying to roll over, you should stop swaddling.”

 Swaddling is popular because it helps babies stay asleep by keeping their arms contained instead of flailing out.
-Young infants have something called the Moro reflex that can startle them awake and swaddling helps with this.
-The tight and snug feeling also helps them feel hugged like you’re holding them or they’re still in the womb.
+Young infants have something called the Moro reflex that can startle them awake, and swaddling helps with this.
+The tight and snug feeling also helps them feel hugged, like you’re holding them or they’re still in the womb.
 Since tucking them in with a loose blanket isn’t safe because it could move and suffocate them over their face during sleep, a swaddle is a safe alternative that keeps them warm but won’t move onto their face.

-While staying asleep definitely sounds like a good thing and swaddling is endorsed as a safe practice by the AAP, you should also be aware that babies don’t wake up as easily with swaddling, which is a risk factor for SIDS.
+While staying asleep definitely sounds like a good thing and swaddling is endorsed as a safe practice by the AAP, you should also be aware that babies don’t wake up as easily with swaddling, a risk factor for SIDS.
 “Decreased arousal can be a problem and may be one of the main reasons that babies die of SIDS,” says Dr. Moon.

 Baby in swaddle sleeping in a crib